Outcomes

 The selection committee and appeals panel make their decisions based on the evidence provided to them (for example, documents provided by parents and carers) and a student's academic merit.

-You can appeal against the outcome if something stopped you from submitting an illness/misadventure request within 7 days of the test.
+You can appeal against the outcome if something stopped you from submitting an illness/misadventure request by the deadline (see Key dates).

 Appeals that have the greatest chance of being upheld are those where:

 All relevant evidence must be included with appeals at the time they are submitted.
-Additional material will not be requested and may not be considered after the due date.
+Additional material will not be requested and cannot be considered after the due date.

 The appeals panel will consider your appeal.